Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • Thesis

-Students complete the Master's programme Urban and Regional Planning with a Master's thesis in which they combine the knowledge acquired through the programme with their own interests and research objects.
+Students complete the Master's programme Urban and Regional Planning with a Master's thesis in which they combine the knowledge about urban studies acquired through the programme with their own interests and research objects.
 Based on rigorous empirical research and concepts, the thesis writing will teach you how to answer socially relevant questions and to do so in an independent way.

 We offer different research formats for theses, all supported by personalized advise from our scholars.
 Next to science driven research approaches you will have the option to perform an 'extra-curricular internship' during your thesis.
 You can join a field trip abroad to do international empirical research.
 You can also join our ‘planning in practice’ thesis path, which allows you to cooperate with our partners from practice in addressing concrete urban challenges.